-Passing through the Iberian peninsula and wondering how to spend your short stay in Spain and squeeze everything in a few days or hours?
+Passing through the Iberian peninsula and wondering how to spend your short stay in Spain alone?
 Calm down and wipe away the sweat from your forehead.
-With more than 30 busy airports and quite developed (finally) high-speed rail infrastructure, Spain is one of the best places for short escapes.
-Don´t miss out on the vibrant cities, crystal clear water beaches and mountains.
-Don’t forget to find some time for a little siesta with a glass of tinto de verano or sangria in your hand.
-Enjoy the list of the best short escapes in Spain for solo travellers.
+With more than 30 busy airports and quite developed (finally) high-speed rail infrastructure, Spain is one of the best places for solo short escapes!
+Read what short trips options are out there for all people travelling to Spain alone.

 If we stayed as long as we wanted in all countries and places we’d like to visit we would need at least 9 lives.
 Unfortunately, we’re not cats but solo travellers, aren’t we!

 Spain is friendly, safe, picturesque and with more than 30 busy airports it seems like the best place for a short but intense stay.
 Loved for its beaches and praised for its mountains, Spain is one of the most popular destinations in Europe.

 Short Stay in Barcelona for Solo Travellers

 Barcelona is the number one city visited in Spain despite of not even being in Spain (at least according to its inhabitants).
 Stats can confirm this itself: approximately 20 million of tourists visit Barcelona every year, half of them are day trippers.
 The number is slowly dropping down due to the law legalised in 2017, as well as the COVID-19 crisis.

 No wonder that people love travelling to Barcelona.
 The city feeds you with fascinating history and culture, pleasant districts, amazing restaurant and busy beaches.
 But the amount of tourism has reached its limits.
 With the whole respect, about 1.4 million of residents restlessly face all the aspects of crazy tourism 24 hours daily.
 And the rush may overload you too.